till-s/mecatica-usb/README.md

    before a USB packet is formed.
  - fifoTimeFillInp: every time a data item is written to the FIFO a timer is reset.
-If the timer (which is clocked at the 60MHz ULPI clock rate) reaches the `fifoTimeFillInp` timeout data are sent on the USB even if the `fifoMinFilInp` threshold has not been reached yet.
+If the timer (which is clocked at the 60MHz ULPI clock rate) reaches the `fifoTimeFillInp` timeout data are sent on the USB even if the `fifoMinFillInp` threshold has not been reached yet.
 A timeout of all-ones results in an infinite timeout.

 Thus, data can be accumulated in the FIFO until either the threshold is reached or the